Bone Mineral Density in Childhood Study (BMDCS) (Historical/For Reference Only)

 • Age at onset of puberty was a strong predictor of DXA bone measurements at skeletal maturity, independent of the length of puberty.

-• Bone mineral density (BMD) continues to rise into the third decade of life, even though an individual reaches adult height several years earlier.
+• BMD continues to rise into the third decade of life, even though an individual reaches adult height during late adolescence.

 • Men continue to accrue BMD for several years longer than women.